 How to write light and dark stories

-In the early 1980s, Tim Burton began working at Walt Disney Studios as an animator.
-In 1982, Tim Burton as a director released his first official short titled Vincent — which was a sort of autobiographical ode to Edgar Allan Poe and Vincent Price.
+In the early 1980s, Burton began working at Walt Disney Studios as an animator.
+Two years later, he directed his first official short titled Vincent — which was a sort of autobiographical ode to Edgar Allan Poe and Vincent Price.

-Vincent is a foundational piece in the world of Tim Burton and one of the best short films of all time.
+Vincent is a foundational piece in establishing the Tim Burton art style and one of the best short films of all time.
 Considering this, let’s review the short film by paying special attention to detail for story conceptualization.

 The content of the poem is full of things we’ve come to expect from Burton’s works; such as a focus on existential dread, ghoulish monsters, and the macabre.
 Although it’s somewhat impossible to do, I suggest you try to imagine Burton’s works without any visuals at all.
 That’s the first step in understanding all the best characteristics of Tim Burton films.